 Immigration Policy

-As of 2017, immigrants made up 6.2% of New Hampshire’s population.
+As of 2023, immigrants made up about 7% of New Hampshire’s population.
 That includes both foreign-born naturalized citizens, legal non-citizen immigrants, and immigrants who are here illegally.
 New Hampshire’s immigrants come from a wide range of nations.
 The largest immigrant populations are from Canada and India.

-Forty-five percent of immigrants in New Hampshire have a college or postgraduate degree.
-Nearly 90% of them report speaking English well or very well.
+Forty-seven percent of immigrants in New Hampshire have a college or postgraduate degree.
+85% of them are proficient in English.

 Refugees in NH

-New Hampshire’s refugee program is run by the state Department of Health and Human Services.
-The DHHS works in partnership with several nonprofit organizations.
-The program is funded by the federal government.
+New Hampshire’s refugee program is run by the state Department of Health and Human Services (DHHS) and funded by the federal government.
+DHHS also works in partnership with nonprofit organizations, including Ascentria Care Alliance and the International Institute of New England.
 Refugees receive assistance with finding employment, school integration, and English language learning.
 They may also be eligible for cash assistance.

 Temporary immigration to NH

 Each year, a couple thousand immigrants come to work in New Hampshire with temporary visas.
 Most of these immigrants are skilled workers on H-1B visas.
-There were 2,879 such visa holders in 2014, the most recent year for which data is available.
-Most were in the high tech industry.
 A smaller number of immigrants work in New Hampshire temporarily on H-2A or H-2B visas, for agricultural or seasonal work.
+Occasional restrictions on these temporary work visas, for example during the COVID-19 pandemic, have sparked debate at the federal level.

-An estimated 13% of New Hampshire’s immigrants are undocumented.
-That amounts to 0.7% of the general population.
+An estimated 15% of New Hampshire’s immigrants are in the country without legal status.
+That amounts to 1% of the general population.

-Unlike some states, New Hampshire does not allow undocumented immigrants to get driver’s licenses.
-They are also not eligible for in-state tuition at state colleges and universities.
-New Hampshire law explicitly prohibits undocumented immigrants from receiving Medicaid or CHIP.
-(Some states use state funds to offer coverage through those programs for immigrants here illegally.)
+These immigrants are not eligible for public benefits such as SNAP, Medicaid, or CHIP.
+(Some states have used state funds to offer coverage through those programs for immigrants here illegally.)

 Drivers licenses for immigrants in NH